slapec/yaat/README.md

 Yaat comes with 2 themes built-in:

-- The `standard` theme which is basically empty (it is the default).
+- The standard theme which uses Twitter's [Bootstrap](http://getbootstrap.com/).
-- The `bootstrap` theme which uses Twitter's [Bootstrap](http://getbootstrap.com/).
+- The simple theme which is basically empty (it is the default) (**outdated**).

-See the template (`dev/yatable/static/table.html`) for standard theme details.
+See the templates (`dev/yatable/static/bootstrap_table.html` and `dev/yatable/static/table.html`) for details.

 ### Dynamic CSS classes

-There are some dynamic classes in the standard template:
+There are some dynamic classes in both the standard and bootstrap theme:

 -   `"yh-{{ header.key }}"`